alexcastelocoelho/Streaming-Videos-Api/README.md

  ```

-## endpoints aplication
+## 📄 endpoints aplication
-#####see below examples of how you should insert in the body of the postman to use the application endpoints
+#####see below examples of how you should insert in the body of the postman/insomnia to use the application endpoints
 * user example
 ```
 {